gauribhardwajj/BigInt-Library-Cpp/README.md

 ## Installation
 To use BigInt Library in your project, simply download the **`"bigint.h"`** header file from this GitHub repository and include it in your project.
 No additional installation steps are required.
 Make sure to add a valid relative path in the include statement.

-## Contributing
-Contributions to BigInt are welcome!
-Whether you find a bug, have a feature request, or want to contribute code, please feel free to open an issue or submit a pull request on the GitHub repository.

-## License
-This project is licensed under the MIT License, allowing for both personal and commercial use with minimal restrictions.